SanjeevaRDodlapati/QeMLflow/.archive/archive/FINAL_STATUS_ASSESSMENT.md

-# 🎉 ChemML Framework Enhancement Status - FULLY COMPLETE
+# 🎉 QeMLflow Framework Enhancement Status - FULLY COMPLETE

 ## 📋 **Final Status Assessment (June 16, 2025)**

 ### ✅ **IMPLEMENTATION STATUS: 100% COMPLETE**

 All planned enhancements have been successfully implemented and validated.
-ChemML v0.2.0 is now a production-ready, comprehensive machine learning framework for chemistry applications.
+QeMLflow v0.2.0 is now a production-ready, comprehensive machine learning framework for chemistry applications.

 ---